OpenRCT2/docs/installing/installing-on-linux-bsd.rst

 You will need to use the offline installer for the game, the default GOG Galaxy installer will not work with this method.

-On gog.com, open you library.
-Hover over the thumbnail of RCT2 and a button with an error will appear.
+On gog.com, open your library.
+Hover over the thumbnail of RCT2 and a button with an arrow will appear.
 Click it, then select ``View Downloads``.
 At the bottom of the pop-up there will be a section called “Download offline backup game installers”.
 Click the line under that and the installer will be downloaded.

-nce this is done, you can now start OpenRCT2.
+Once this is done, you can now start OpenRCT2.
 You will be asked to provide the location of your files.
 Select ``I have downloaded the offline GOG installer for RollerCoaster Tycoon 2, but I haven’t installed it yet``.
 A file picker will open, simply point it to the file you just downloaded and OpenRCT2 should take care of the rest for you.

 Getting the RCT1 files (optional, but recommended)
 --------------------------------------------------